 The Company periodically enters into hedging transactions with respect to a portion of its expected future production to offset the risk of revenue losses if commodity prices decline.
-The Company may enter into a variety of derivative financial instruments to manage its exposure to commodity price risks, including zero cost collars, three-way collars, swaps, forwards, swap participation, put spreads and call spreads.
-However, to the extent that the Company engages in hedging transactions to protect itself from commodity price declines, it may also be prevented from realizing the full benefits of price increases above the levels of the derivative instruments used to manage price risk.
-In addition, the Company's hedging arrangements may expose it to the risk of financial loss in certain circumstances, including instances in which production falls short of the hedged volumes or oil prices become significantly higher or lower than projected; there is a widening of price-basis differentials between delivery points for production and the delivery point assumed in the hedging arrangement; the counterparties to the hedging arrangements or other price risk management contracts fail to perform under those arrangements; or a sudden unexpected event materially impacts oil and natural gas prices.
+However, to the extent that the Company engages in hedging transactions to protect itself from commodity price declines, it may also be prevented from realizing the full benefits of price increases.
+In addition, the Company's hedging arrangements may expose it to the risk of financial loss in certain circumstances, including instances in which production falls short of the hedged volumes; oil prices become significantly higher or lower than projected; the counterparties to the hedging arrangements or other price risk management contracts fail to perform under those arrangements.
 There is no assurance that the Company will always be able to enter into hedging agreements or reduce the risk or minimize the effect of any future decline in oil or natural gas prices.